KeithMnemonic/homelab/docs/rancher/README.md

 Steps to setup a 3 node rancher cluster using a nginx loadbalancer and with SSL pass through termination.

-Prerequisites: Install an HA k3s per the README.md in docs/k3s
+Prerequisites: Install an HA k3s with metallb with README.md file in in docs/k3s docs/metallb

 Source: https://ranchermanager.docs.rancher.com/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster